-This post provides access to audio and video recordings of our ‘Trauma and prostitution’ webinar that was held on 6 June 2021.
-We plan to release a transcript of the webinar.
-We’ll add a link here once it is available.
+This post provides access to the transcript and audio and video recordings of our ‘Trauma and prostitution’ webinar that was held on 6 June 2021.

 Many women who have experienced prostitution talk about the mental, physical and psychological trauma involved.
 In this webinar, we explored this in more depth.